plivo/plivo-audiostream-integration-guides/elevenlabs_conversational_ai/README.md

 In the command, replace "your-plivo-number" with your Plivo number and "[your-ngrok-subdomain].ngrok.app" with the Forwarding URL generated in step 3 (eg. "ws://2073-49-207-221-93.ngrok-free.app/stream").

 ### 7. Testing your Application
-You are now all set to test your application .
-Just place a call to the Plivo number you have configured for your setup to test the flow.
+You are now all set to test your application and converse with a Voice Agent.
+Just place a call to the Plivo number you have configured for your setup, and connect to your AI based Voice Agent.